SIEM definition – What is SIEM?

 To establish a capable cybersecurity team, SIEM is a must-have for businesses of any size and in any industry.
 Today’s enterprises need a solution to centralize, simplify, and automate security workflows to enable better analytics and incident response procedures.

-The seven key benefits of a Modern SIEM are:
+The seven key benefits of a SIEM solution like Logpoint are:

 1. Real-time collection and analysis of data from all sources